Ccordova41/mws-restaurant-stage-1/README.md

 Welcome to the best and only Restaurant review site you'll need. 😉 You can view the restaurants that are located in your area and all of the information needed.

-PLUS, get to see the reviews for these establishments so you can decide if this is the restaurant you'll be going to.
+PLUS, view the reviews for these establishments so you can decide if this is the restaurant you'll be going to.

 ## Getting Started